Hueman RPO Blog

 Written by Sarah Palmer | Jul 12, 2021

-Hiring exceptional talent is no longer about just matching qualifications with job requirements—it's about connecting with candidates on a deeper level and understanding what truly drives them.
+Hiring exceptional talent is no longer about just matching qualifications with job requirements — it's about connecting with candidates on a deeper level and understanding what truly drives them.

 What is a Candidate Persona?

-A candidate persona, also called a candidate profile, is a semi-fictional representation of an ideal candidate for a specific role.
+A candidate persona, also called a target candidate profile, is a semi-fictional representation of an ideal candidate for a specific role.
 It goes beyond job qualifications and delves into a candidate's motivations, goals, challenges, and preferences.
 Personas help your hiring team better understand their target candidates, enabling them to create tailored recruitment strategies.

 What are the Benefits of Using a Candidate Persona?